KaspaHub/directory/README.md

 **Deprecated due to slow loading times despite using CDN links.
-Using URLs is faster.
+Using regular URLs is faster.
 Hosting on Cloudflare makes it even faster.**

 # Kaspa Data Directory
 A public, open-source list of structured Kaspa data designed for integration across apps and projects.